 Let it the LIGHT

-Believe it or not we also took out a window on the other side of the fireplace (which also received a huge makeover).
-But we replaced it with a HUGE Nanawall that will create an amazing connection with the clients huge
+Believe it or not, we also took out a window on the other side of the fireplace (which also received a huge makeover).
+But we replaced it with a HUGE Nanawall that will create an amazing connection with the client’s huge outdoor entertaining deck.

 Bring in the STYLE